Site Improvements Underway!

 - Routine buildings and grounds maintenance

-With the planning phase coming to a close early in 2019, you will begin to see both subtle and dramatic changes to the LIM’s buildings and grounds in the months and years to come.
+You will begin to see both subtle and dramatic changes to the LIM’s buildings and grounds in the months and years to come.
 Keep an eye out for exciting developments and contact us for more information or to learn about how you can help!

 The LIM Visitors Center & Gift Shop Restoration Project